idasand/CS-433-project-1/README.md

 ### Running instructions:
 - Download the .zip-file containing the data set from https://www.kaggle.com/c/epfml18-higgs/data.
 Make sure that the folder containing these files are in the same folder as the src folder.

 - The code can be run by calling "python run.py" from your terminal.
-Make sure that the python version is 3.6.5.
+Make sure that you are in the src folder when running.
+The Python version used is 3.6.5.

 - The running is finished when "Finished" is printed to the terminal.